catalyst-cooperative/pudl/docs/dev/settings_files.rst

      - Description
    * - ``ferc1_to_sqlite_refyear``
      - A single 4-digit year to use as the reference for inferring FERC Form 1 database's structure.
-Typically the most recent year of available data.
+Typically, the most recent year of available data.
    * - ``ferc1_to_sqlite_years``
      - A list of years to be included in the cloned FERC Form 1 database.
 You should only use a continuous range of years.
 1994 is the earliest year